fetgrigory/Voice_Assistant/README.md

 # 🌐 Voice Assistant in Python

 This project implements a voice assistant in Python using object-oriented programming (OOP) principles and composition.
-The program is designed to meet flake8 coding standards, ensuring readability and quality.
+The program adheres to flake8 coding standards, which ensures high readability, consistent style, and code quality.

 **Program Description:**

-The program implements a simple voice assistant capable of recognizing voice commands, performing various tasks, and responding vocally.
-It uses the following libraries:
+The program implements a functional voice assistant capable of recognizing voice commands, performing various tasks, and responding vocally.
+The assistant leverages several Python libraries for speech recognition, text processing, and voice synthesis, including the following:
 **Main Program Functions:**

 * **Speech Recognition:** `speech_recognition` converts audio input into a text query.